genediazjr/acquaint/README.md

 }
 ```

-or a method with options (Function name is required.
+method with options (Function name is required.
 Don't use arrow functions.)
 ```js
 options: {
     routes: [